-Reviewing students' progress will be made at each Academic Performance.
+Reviewing students' progress will be carried out at each Academic Performance.
 The review process will evaluate the impact and quality of the support and interventions.
-The SENCo will revise the support and in light of students' progress and development; making any necessary amendments going forward, in consultation with parents and subject teachers.
+The SENCo will revise the support and, in light of students' progress and development, make any necessary amendments in consultation with parents and subject teachers.